PoinT GOResearch

 VBT for Beginners: Complete Velocity Based Training Guide

-Start velocity based training (VBT) with this complete beginner guide.
-Equipment, velocity zones, programming, and practical implementation tips.
+Start velocity based training with this complete beginner guide.
+Learn velocity zones, equipment, load-velocity profiles, and session programming.

 VBT for Beginners: Complete Velocity Based Training Guide